Not a single case of engine failure or breakdown due to ethanol blending: Hardeep Puri

-New Delhi, Aug 9 (IANS) There has not been a single case of engine failure or breakdown reported since ethanol 20 (E20) became a base fuel over the last 10 months, Hardeep Singh Puri, Minister of Petroleum and Natural Gas, has said.
+New Delhi: There has not been a single case of engine failure or breakdown reported since ethanol 20 (E20) became a base fuel over the last 10 months, Hardeep Singh Puri, Minister of Petroleum and Natural Gas, has said.

 Citing Brazil’s example, he said the country has run on E27 for years without any issues.